autoas/as/README.md

 This project is only free to be used for evaluation and study purpose, all of the BSWs are developed by me alone according to AUTOSAR 4.4.

+This is a public version of the SSAS; please note that the code may not be up to date and certain modules are absent.
+For an official version intended for commercial use, please feel free to contact me through my mail <parai@foxmail.com>.

 ## AUTOSAR and its toolchain

 ![architecture](doc/images/architecture.png)